clustermin/fastcron/src/content/docs/tutorials/symfony-cron.md

 ## About Symfony

 Symfony is one of the most popular PHP frameworks.
-They also provide multiple components used by other frameworks like Laravel.
+It also provides multiple components used by other frameworks like Laravel.

 ## Running Symfony cronjobs, the old way